What is Oriel?

-On Oriel the term ‘Group’ is used to refer to the four regions in Scotland which provide Foundation Training; East (Groups beginning with E), North (Groups beginning with N), South East (Groups beginning with S) and West (Groups beginning with W).
+On Oriel the term ‘Group’ is used to refer to a set of Foundation programmes in a particular region of Scotland which provide Foundation Training; these may be in the East (Groups beginning with E), North (Groups beginning with N), South East (Groups beginning with S) or West (Groups beginning with W).

 What is a 'Programme'?

 On Oriel the term 'Programme' is used to refer to an approved series of six 4-month posts (or three 4-month plus two 6-month posts) which make up a two-year foundation training programme.

 Scotland is one Unit of Application and consists of the four regions in Scotland.

 Can I change details on my application form after I submit it?